 Some think that courts will not look at it and give it no weight at all.
 In the end, the view is everything is going to be divided in half anyway.
 Child support and maintenance is going to be what it is.
 And in terms of child custody, many think an affair is irrelevant.

 Is this correct?
 The reality is that this viewpoint is not accurate in many states.
 It is true that to get divorced, parties do not have to show fault for a divorce to be granted.
-Prior to the advent of no fault divorce, parties would have to show fault like an affair, abandonment, emotional cruelty, violence or some other fault of some kind to get divorced.
+Before the advent of no-fault divorce, parties would have to show fault like an affair, abandonment, emotional cruelty, violence or some other fault of some kind to get divorced.

 But in terms of marital property and debt division, and spousal maintenance (alimony), many states still allow the conduct of the parties as one of the factors in terms of making that determination.
-States like Missouri and Kansas fall into that category.
+States like Missouri, Kansas, and Oklahoma fall into that category.
 However, Illinois excludes fault as a consideration by statute.

-But in terms of child custody, an affair could still have an effect in most states so long as it has a bearing on the best interests of the children.
-In cases where an affair can be pointed to as having a negative impact on the children and their custody or parenting time with either parent, an affair could still be looked at for a custody and parenting time determination.
+But in terms of child custody, an affair could still affect most states so long as it has a bearing on the best interests of the children.
+In cases where an affair can be pointed to as harming the children and their custody or parenting time with either parent, an affair could still be looked at for a custody and parenting time determination.

 If you are going through a divorce and are concerned about fault, Stange Law Firm, PC can help.
 You can call us at 1-855-805-0595.